liamondrop/ros-pca9685-board/README.md

 The primary purpose of this project is to develop a ROS node capable of controlling servos for steering and throttle, such as would be used by an RC car, using the standard PCA9685 board, controlled over the I2C bus from a Raspberry Pi.

-You should have completed at least the ROS tutorial for writing a [Teleoperation Node for a Joystick](http://wiki.ros.org/joy/Tutorials/WritingTeleopNode).

 ## Table of Contents

 - [Dependencies](#dependencies)